DataDog/stratus-red-team/docs/attack-techniques/kubernetes/k8s.credential-access.dump-secrets.md

 ## Detection

 Using Kubernetes API server audit logs.
-In particular, look for **list secrets** requests that are performed for a specific namespace.
+In particular, look for **list secrets** requests that are not performed for a specific namespace (i.e., that apply to all namespaces).

 Sample event (shortened):